The Global Financial Inclusion Index Methodology

 How does the Index assess population sentiment around perceptions of financial inclusion?

-To provide a complete and holistic picture of global financial inclusion, it’s important also to consider the view of individuals across the 42 markets and analyze the extent to which populations recognize and understand how governments, financial systems, and their employers support their financial well-being.
+To provide a complete and holistic picture of global financial inclusion, it’s important also to consider the view of individuals across the 41 markets and analyze the extent to which populations recognize and feel that their governments, financial systems, and employers support their financial well-being.

-The Index is supplemented with a comprehensive consumer survey of 500 people from each of the 42 markets to assess how residents rate the access they have to financial support, products, tools, and services, and to analyze to what extent populations’ understanding of these initiatives reflect the programs, provisions, and performance of these institutions.
+The Index is supplemented with a comprehensive consumer survey of 500 people from each of the 41 markets to assess how people rate the access they have to financial support, products, tools, and services, and to analyze to what extent populations’ understanding of these initiatives reflect the programs, provisions, and performance of these institutions.

 The consumer sentiment survey is a separate, complementary study and is not part of the Index methodology.